 7. Shutter Island (2010)

-‘Shutter Island’ is a story of two federal marshals, Edward Daniels and Chuck Aule, who visits an offshore island where a mental asylum for criminally insane houses the most vicious murderers and rapists, to solve a disappearance case of a patient named Rachel Solando.
-As Edward builds up his case, he tries to uncover the truth behind the activities at the facility, while facing the haunts from his days in war and the death of his family.
+‘Shutter Island’ is a story of two federal marshals, Edward Daniels and Chuck Aule, who visits an offshore island where a mental asylum for criminally insane houses the most vicious murderers and rapists to solve a disappearance case of a patient named Rachel Solando.
+As Edward builds up his case, he tries to uncover the truth behind the activities at the facility while being haunted by his past.
 Based on Dennis Lehane’s novel of the same name, ‘Shutter Island’ is the most twisted film directed by Martin Scorsese till date, which takes the levels of suspense, mystery, and thriller elements to new benchmarks in Hollywood.
-The film which is set in the 1950s uses elements of detective thrillers combined with the traits of a delusional story-telling and psychological horror.
+The film which is set in the 1950s, uses elements of detective thrillers combined with the traits of a delusional story-telling and psychological horror.

 Read More: Movies Like Shutter Island